Hashtag Web3 Logo

 What is Proof of Humanity Protocol

-Proof of Humanity is a system that combines a social verification web of trust with a video submission process to create a blockchain-based registry of unique humans, aimed at solving the sybil resistance problem.
+Proof of Humanity is a system that combines a social verification web of trust with a video submission process to create a blockchain-based registry of.

 What is Proof of Humanity Protocol - Hashtag Web3 article cover